The inspiration for just one robin came from a favorite poem by Emily Dickinson.

 And restoring our true selves takes time, lots of it.
 I like to imagine that deliberate healing is like the old fashioned convalescence after a long illness where the patient might be sent to the seaside or the mountains to recover.
 Most of us cannot physically go away for extended periods but we can set up an “inner citadel” as Marcus Aurelius said inside our own souls.

 In this space I will share what I believe to be universal wisdom on establishing inner peace.
 I am inspired by art, literature, nature, theology, psychology, and philosophy.
-These sources combined with daily life and my own lesser reflections are what my writing consists of.
+I am an Eastern Orthodox Christian by faith tradition and I believe that beauty and truth can be found in many places and I draw water from wells that offer those things.
+These sources combined with daily life and my own lesser reflections and experiences are what my writing consists of.

 Thank you so much for visiting this little corner of the online world.
 You and your time are valuable and so I am grateful.